williamouyang/okta.github.io/_source/docs/api/resources/factors.md

 }
 ~~~

-#### Enroll User with Okta Verify Factor
+#### Enroll Okta Verify TOTP Factor
 {:.api .api-operation}

-Enrolls a user with the Okta `token:software:totp` factor.
+Enrolls a user with an Okta `token:software:totp` factor.
 The factor must be [activated](#activate-totp-factor) after enrollment by following the `activate` link relation to complete the enrollment process.

 ##### Request Example
 {:.api .api-request .api-request-example}